Robots.txt contains instructions for search engine bots.

 If other pages point to your page with descriptive text, Google could still index the URL without visiting the page.

-To block pages from appearing on search engine results, you should use robot meta tags.
+Important note: to block pages from appearing on search engine results, you should use robot meta tags.

 Is Robots.txt Important for SEO?